 Trauma Can Cause Early Cataracts

-Blunt forces to the eye or surrounding face can cause a special type of cataract called a “stellate cataract”.
+Blunt forces to the eye or surrounding face can cause a special type of traumatic cataract called a “stellate cataract”.
 As the proteins within the natural lens undergo extreme pressure and movement they begin to cloud and swell.
 Over time the lens becomes pressurized and requires special considerations during surgery as well as a higher risk of complications.
-Experienced cataract surgeons have all the skills necessary to handle these situations and still help patients achieve excellent vision.
-Other procedures inside the eye such as retinal surgery and refractive surgery (PRK, LASIK, ICL) can disturb the delicate lens and cause it to cloud.
-These cataracts typically develop slowly over time.